 We also accept PayPal:

 Like most males of the species, I had no idea what I was getting into when my wife and I decided to have children.
 Now, after years of living through the sleep deprivation, exploding diapers, temper tantrums, and all the other fun that comes with being a parent, I have put together a handy survival guide for new dads in order to help them adjust to their new life.
 Get Yourself An Inflatable Baby Sitter is a brief yet thorough collection of fatherly advice from someone who’s survived it (so far).
 Topics include: “It’s A Girl!
 Good Luck With That”, “Poop – It’s Not So Bad”, and “Embrace the Mess – You’re A Hoarder Now”.
 Through brutal (sometimes frightening) honesty, I give new dads an inside look at what they can expect in the coming years.
 The ebook also serves as an effective method of birth control.

-There are dozens of books out there on success.
-But very few on just being average.
-In 39 years, Valentine J. Brkich has achieved a level of mediocrity rarely seen.
-Now he is sharing his own secrets for a lackluster life, based on all the wrong decisions he’s made in his.
-And he does it with a level of honesty that’s, quite honestly, frightening.
+There are dozens of books out there on success, but very few on being just average.
+By the time I had reached 40, I had achieved a level of mediocrity rarely seen.
+Now I am sharing all my secrets for a lackluster life, based on the many, many wrong decisions I’ve made in mine.
+I think you’ll find that the book is written in a very readable way and with a level of honesty that’s, quite honestly, frightening.